ccarabine/Churchbarn-holiday-let/README.md

 7.)
 Pricing information

+---
 # Testing <a name="testing"></a>

+## User Feedback <a name="user-feedback"></a>

+I received the following constructive feedback from friends and family and implemented corrective action:

 1.)
 Colour palette contrast - the blue text on the pale blue background wasn’t easy to see